GoodforGod/jackson-datetime-configuration/README.md

 and library is using [ISO8601 with millis precision](https://goodforgod.dev/posts/2/) formatters by default.

 Features:
-- Default configuration with formatters [ISO8601 with millis precision](https://goodforgod.dev/posts/2/) (or [default Java ISO](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html) formatters)
+- Default configuration with formatters [ISO8601 with millis precision](https://goodforgod.dev/posts/2/)
 - Module configuration with getter\setters (can easily be used in framework configurations)

 ## Dependency :rocket: